ericrallen/wp-base-plugin/README.md

 You can use the `$this->fix_name($slug)` method of the Plugin_Name class to append this prefix to any string.

-If you want to refer to the prefix in the Plugin_Name class, you can refernce it as `$this->options->prefix`.
+If you want to refer to the prefix in the Plugin_Name class, you can reference it as `$this->options->prefix`.

 **Plugin Debug Namespace**